 Thanks to its Bluetooth connection and USB receiver, this keyboard is almost fully compatible with all platforms.
 Only a few keys don't work on each of the operating systems other than Windows, but this won't impact most people, as all alphanumerical keys work.

 The Logitech K860 is an ergonomic wireless curved keyboard.
 It aims at reducing wrist strain during long typing periods.
 It might take some time to get used to the unusual split key layout, but it's great once you are.
 It features scissor switches, which are very different than mechanical switches.
+For other options, check out our recommendations for the best wireless keyboards, the best keyboards for writers, and the best ergonomic keyboards.

 The Logitech ERGO K860 Wireless Split Keyboard is much better than the Microsoft Sculpt Ergonomic Keyboard.
 The K860 is more comfortable and provides a significantly better typing experience, and it has a much better build quality and can be paired to multiple devices simultaneously.
 Also, the K860 has Bluetooth capabilities and better compatibility with other operating systems, but like the Sculpt, it uses disposable batteries.